pmoustopoulos/department-api/README.md

 ## Swagger
 Swagger was set on the root path, and you can access it on this URL: http://localhost:8080/

 The API also allows for `generating various reports` using `JasperReport`, such as generating an Excel file, generating a PDF file, generating a zipped folder that contains reports, and generating a single Excel file that contains multiple sheets inside.

 ## Testing

 This application includes unit testing and integration testing using JUnit 5, Mockito, and Spring's `WebMvcTest`.
 The tests are written in a BDD (`Behavior-Driven Development`) style.

 ### Unit Testing

 Unit tests are written using JUnit 5 and Mockito in a `BDD style`, focusing on describing the behavior of individual units of code.

+### Integration Testing with Testcontainers
+`Integration tests` are performed `using Testcontainers`, a powerful Java library that provides lightweight, disposable containers for integration testing.
+Testcontainers allows spinning up containers for dependencies such as the `Postgres database`, providing an isolated and reproducible environment for integration testing.

 ```shell